UFC’s Tony Ferguson Accused Of Domestic Violence

 Tony Ferguson, known for his outstanding UFC fighting skills, recently declined a fight with Max Holloway.
 At the time, many had questions as to why Ferguson would not take on the fight.
 However, on March 14, word hit the media that Ferguson’s wife, Cristina Ferguson, had filed a restraining order against him.
 So, it appears that problems at home were the main reason Ferguson decided to skip out on a match against Max Holloway.

 Since the start of this year, the police have been called to Ferguson’s house, which he shares with his wife, because of the couple’s altercations.
 According to TMZ, Ferguson has made some bizarre statements during those arguments.
 While Cristina never proceeded to press charges before, it appears that she has had enough after their last incident.
-The couple shares a 2-year old son, Tony, together.
+The couple shares a 2-year-old son, Tony, together.

-Cristina filed court documents on Wednesday which covers the alleged domestic violence and some strange things that her husband, Tony, has both said and done during those incidents.
+Cristina filed court documents on Wednesday which cover the alleged domestic violence and some strange things that her husband, Tony, has both said and done during those incidents.
 Cristina’s recent filing also features a restraining order against Tony because of the domestic violence.
-Cristina filed her court documents in the Orange County, California Superior Court.
-After she filed on Wednesday, an ex-parte hearing occurred as well on that day.
+Cristina filed her court documents in the Orange County, California, Superior Court.
+After she filed on Wednesday, an ex parte hearing occurred as well on that day.
 Following that hearing, the court scheduled an investigation into Cristina’s claims, which will take place on March 22, and a hearing on April 5 will address the domestic violence situation, according to MMA Junkie.

 UFC's Tony Ferguson Accused of Domestic Violence, Wife Files for Restraining Order The wife of UFC star Tony Ferguson has filed for a restraining order against the fighter — after cops responded to their home on 5 sep… https://t.co/OmrbVbqXmo #entertainment #beauty #lifestyle pic.twitter.com/kKPRie041Y